The following are the 20 notes to the principal financial statements:

 Generally, a Federal agency may not earn revenue from outside sources unless it obtains specific statutory authority.
 Accordingly, the pricing policy for any earned revenue depends on the revenue’s nature, and the statutory authority under which the Department is allowed to earn and retain (or not retain) the revenue.
 Earned revenue that the Department is not authorized to retain is deposited into the Treasury’s General Fund.

 The FSRDF finances the operations of the FSRDS and the FSPS.
 The FSRDF receives revenue from employee/employer contributions, a U.S. Government contribution, and interest on investments.
-By law, FSRDS participants contribute 7.25 percent of their base salary, and each employing agency contributes 7.25 percent; FSPS participants contribute 1.35 percent of their base salary and each employing agency contributes 20.22 percent.
+By law, FSRDS participants contribute 7.25 percent of their base salary, and each employing agency contributes 7.25 percent; FSPS participants contribute 1.35 percent, 3.65 percent, or 4.95 percent of their base salary depending on their start date and each employing agency contributes 20.22 percent or 17.92 percent.
 Employing agencies report employee/employer contributions biweekly.
-Total employee/employer contributions for 2019 and 2018 were $404 million and $392 million, respectively.
+Total employee/employer contributions for 2020 and 2019 were $416 million and $404 million, respectively.

 The FSRDF also receives a U.S. Government contribution to finance (1) FSRDS benefits not funded by employee/employer contributions; (2) interest on FSRDS unfunded liability; (3) FSRDS disbursements attributable to military service; and (4) FSPS supplemental liability payment.
-The U.S. Government contributions for 2019 and 2018 were $425 million and $414 million, respectively.
+The U.S. Government contributions for 2020 and 2019 were $456 million and $425 million, respectively.
 FSRDF cash resources are invested in special non-marketable securities issued by the Treasury.
-Total interest earned on these investments for 2019 and 2018 were $552 million and $548 million, respectively.
+Total interest earned on these investments for 2020 and 2019 were $522 million and $552 million, respectively.

 Consular Fees are established primarily on a cost recovery basis and are determined by periodic cost studies.
 Certain fees, such as the machine readable Border Crossing Cards, are determined statutorily.
 Reimbursable Agreements with Federal agencies are established and billed on a cost-recovery basis.
 ICASS billings are computed on a cost recovery basis; billings are calculated to cover all operating, overhead, and replacement costs of capital assets, based on budget submissions, budget updates, and other factors.
 In addition to services covered under ICASS, the Department provides administrative support to other agencies overseas for which the Department does not charge.
 Areas of support primarily include buildings and facilities, diplomatic security (other than the local guard program), overseas employment, communications, diplomatic pouch, receptionist and selected information management activities.
 The Department receives direct appropriations to provide this support.